When I Said I Do: Chart performance

 "When I Said I Do" debuted at number 45 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of September 4, 1999.
-In December 1999, it became Clint's thirteenth and final number one single on that chart, and the only number one single for Lisa.
+For the chart dated December 4, 1999, it became Clint's thirteenth and final number one single on that chart, and the only number one single for Lisa.
+The following week, it fell to number two, being replaced at the top by Brad Paisley's "He Didn't Have to Be".
+It then returned to number one on the chart dated December 18 for a second and final week, making for two nonconsecutive weeks at the top.